val-town/val-town-blog/src/content/blog/building-a-code-writing-robot.md

 ![caching old messages saves us a lot of money](./code-writing-robot/slide-14.png)

-Caching old messages supposedly lets Anthropic amortize the cost of parsing messages and turning them into embeddings or whatever kind of fancy internal representation they have.
+Caching old messages somehow lets Anthropic amortize the cost of parsing messages and turning them into embeddings or whatever kind of fancy internal representation they have.
 It costs more money to create the cached stuff initially, but less to use it later.

 <br />